elephantscale/big-data-with-sql-101/README.md

 ## GCP Cluster

-There is a GCP cluster that you have bee ngiven in class.
+There is a GCP cluster that you have been given in class.
 The login name is `ubuntu`, and the password was given.
 You will ssh using the IP address provided

 ```bash
 ssh ubuntu@YOURIPADDRESS